zyxw59/formationbot-rs/README.md

 - An additional style of phantom (dotted outline in addition to dashed)
 - `+` for marking matrix spots without dancers
 - Label dancers with arbitrary characters, not just `X`, `O`, or 0-9
+- Dancers offset above the top row or below the bottom row (e.g. `u@ d@`) are not cropped out
+- Dancers have the same horizontal and vertical spacing

 ## Standalone usage